mawilson1234/Lexical_Decision/README.md

-# Lexical decision lab for LINGUIST412/611 University of Massachusetts
+# Forced choice experiment for CGSC/LING 496/696 at University of Delaware

-This is a PCIbex implementation of a Lexical Decision task.
-The experimental stimuli to be presented should be entered into `chunk_includes/stimuli.csv`.
-The experiment records reaction times, button presses, and condition label for all stimuli.
+This is a PCIbex implementation of a Forced Choice task.
+The experimental stimuli to be presented should be entered into `chunk_includes`.
+Items are defined in `stimuli.csv`; any additional resources should be placed in this directory as well.
+The experiment records conditions, responses, and reaction times for all stimuli.

-This experiment is currently used as part of LINGUIST412 and LINGUIST611 (Momma & Dillon) at the University of Massachusetts Amherst.
+This experiment is currently used as part of CGSC/LING 496/696 at the University of Delaware.
 It is distributed under the GNU General Public License v3.0.
-It has been updated slightly for use with CGSC/LING 496/696 at the University of Delaware (Wilson).